Evocation/APOKALYPSEwEEKEND/README.md

-this is a Script i started for another Server owner and i think im going to publish it, because i got some problems.. maybe there r ppl who wanna help :)
+this is a Script i started for another Server owner and i think im going to publish it, because i got some problems.. maybe there r ppl who wanna help :) actualy its job is going to set all buildings by player destroyable at a specific time on a specific day every week ( for example saturday 8 pm )

+currently i got problems with the addMPEventHandler i wanna use to realize its working some bugs i wanna fix later, but for the first it should work ofc....

 #Installation instructions